 If you’ve never been certified (with Avetta®, ISNetworld®, or a similar pre-qualification service), then you might not have a formal manual of safety programs for your company.
 To become certified, you must write a series of safety programs that comply with both the specifications of your hiring client and the OSHA regulations for your industry.

-If you have already been certified, you will be notified if you are required to update or add safety programs to your account.
+If you have already achieved manufacturing safety compliance, you will be notified if you are required to update or add safety programs to your account.
 Additionally, you may consider updating your safety programs after an incident or near-miss, to prevent future incidents.